wajidbaba/global.hackathon/TEAMS.md

 But for the Hackathon, I think I'll mainly stick with PHP/HTML5/MySQL/JS/CSS5 maybe a smidge of C++ for backend... we'll see.

+##The final product

+Hacking is over for me..
+I'm going to catch some rest... finally :D It's been a great coding weekend, I leave you with a demo of what you can do on http://ellisvlad.koding.io/ : <a href="https://www.youtube.com/watch?v=w4vsT4hoKhs&feature=youtu.be">Demo on Youtube</a>

+Had some laughs..
+Had some cries..
+All in all, pretty great hackathon.

 ---------------------------------------